 If you are enrolled in an online course, you can expect the following:

-Room locations and course start and end times are being adjusted to allow for reduced density in classroom buildings and hallways and to allow students time to sanitize their workspaces.
+Course start and end times will follow the Fall 2020 schedule to allow for reduced density in classroom buildings and hallways and to allow students time to sanitize their workspaces.

 All students and employees are required to wear cloth face coverings at all times when in campus buildings unless a specific exception is granted.
 Cloth face coverings should include at least two layers of fabric that fully cover the nose and mouth, and fit snugly and comfortably against the side of the face.

 Classrooms, labs, and studios have been arranged to ensure appropriate physical distancing and other preventative measures.
 Additionally, there will be designated traffic flow patterns throughout all academic buildings to ensure appropriate hallway densities.